studymind-vortex/studymind/README.md

 - The API key is stored in browser local storage for that user/session on that browser.
 - The backend sends credentials using `Authorization: Bearer <key>` and `api-key: <key>` headers.
-- API-key mode now supports OpenAI-compatible APIs directly (no LiteLLM required).
+- API-key mode supports OpenAI-compatible APIs directly (no LiteLLM required).

 #### Direct provider examples (no gateway)